UniMath/agda-unimath/src/synthetic-homotopy-theory/multivariable-loop-spaces.lagda.md

   map-retraction-right-mul-multivar-Ω :
     type-multivar-Ω I A∗ → type-multivar-Ω I A∗ → type-multivar-Ω I A∗ map-retraction-right-mul-multivar-Ω a x =
-    mul-multivar-Ω I∗ A∗ x (inv-multivar-Ω I∗ A∗ a)
+    mul-multivar-Ω I∗ A∗ x (right-inv-multivar-Ω I∗ A∗ a)

   is-retraction-map-retraction-right-mul-multivar-Ω :
     (a : type-multivar-Ω I A∗) →